hnikolov/pihdf_doc/details/utest.md

 Reference data generation
 -------------------------

-Similar to the input interfaces, to every output interface corresponds a list of payloads which is supposed to contain reference data, i.e., expected results.
+Similar to the input interfaces, to every output interface corresponds a list of datas which is supposed to contain reference data, i.e., expected results.
 The name of this list is the name of the output interface prefixed with `ref_`.
 The list items are __\{"data":value\}__ pairs.
 For the `hello_world` example, which has one output interface (`tx`) of type `HSD`, assigning 10 values (30 to 39) can be done by the following code inserted after the configuration part of the unit test: